Stranger Danger: Recognizing the Enemy and Knowing His Schemes

 - May 7

-- 6 min read
+- 5 min read

-He promised he would.
+He promised he would strike again.

-The overwhelming terror parents felt stemmed from one fact.
-We didn’t know who our enemy was.
+The overwhelming terror parents felt stemmed from one fact: we didn’t know who our enemy was.

 "What does a stranger look like?"

-The replies were telling.
+The replies were telling:

 Sharp teeth